 The future-oriented concept for the Urban Tech Republic and Schumacher Quartier goes far beyond just decarbonizing the energy supply.
 In particular it makes a future without fossil fuels possible for the heating and transportation sectors.
 The energy concept’s guiding principle is a marketplace for heating and cooling.

 The Low Exergy Network

 This LowEx (Low Exergy) Network, as it is called, is operated at temperatures of up to 40 degrees Celsius.
-Compared with standard district heating with temperatures of more than 100 degrees, the losses in the LowEx Network are smaller.
-Moreover, the low operating temperature now makes it possible to use environmentally-friendly heat sources.
+Compared with standard district heating with temperatures of at times more than 100 degrees, the losses in the LowEx Network are significantly smaller.
+Moreover, the low flow temperature now makes it possible to use environmentally-friendly heat sources efficiently.

-	In the decentralized energy marketplace consumers can in addition feed surplus waste heat from buildings, waste water, server rooms, and industrial facilities into the Network’s ducting system.
-The concept envisages for instance close-to-surface geothermal energy and solar energy systems as sources of renewable energy.
+In the decentralized energy marketplace consumers can in addition feed waste heat from buildings, wastewater, server rooms, and industrial facilities into the Network’s ducting system and receive some remuneration from this.
+The concept envisages for instance close-to-surface geothermal energy, solar energy systems, and wind power as sources of renewable energy.